40 Best Amazon Prime Benefits to Use in 2022

 See if your garage door opener will play nice with Amazon Key for Garage.
 If it is not and you still want the service, you can install a myQ smart garage hub to make your garage compatible with Key by Amazon.

-Amazon.com has partnered with Kohl's department stores to provide Amazon shoppers with another place to return their Amazon products -- and stir up some foot traffic for Kohl's.
+You don't have to box up that return and trudge to a UPS or Amazon Hub store.
+Amazon.com partners with Kohl's department stores to provide Amazon shoppers (and their giftees, with a receipt) with another place to return their Amazon products -- and stir up some foot traffic for Kohl's.

-Why is this a win for Kohl's?
-In my experience, the customer service desks at Kohl's are deep inside the store (in one local Kohl's, it's in the back of the second level of the store).
-That's a whole lot of merchandise to pass by as you drop off the Amazon package and leave the store.
+That makes it a win-win for both retailers.
+Amazon shoppers have another place to drop off returns besides UPS stores, and Kohl's will gain some potential shoppers, who must drop off their Amazon returns at customer service.
+Why is it a win for Kohl's?
+In my experience, the customer service desks at Kohl's are deep inside the store (or at some Kohl's, it's in the back of the second level of the store).
+That's a whole lot of potential merch to pass by as you drop off the Amazon package and leave the store.

 Here's the drill: Sign into your Amazon account and find the closest Amazon Locker to you.
 Put that address in your address book and choose it as the default delivery site for your goods when you check out and pay for your order.
 When the package is delivered, you'll receive a code to unlock the locker.
 Follow the instructions on the screen.

-Pick Up or Return Your Amazon Purchase at an Amazon Hub
+Pick Up or Return Your Amazon Prime Purchase at an Amazon Hub

 It’s not just Kohl’s getting into the return-your-Amazon-buys-at-my-store business.
 Small retailers are getting in the game now for many of the same reasons, including ginning up foot traffic so Amazon shoppers might buy something from their store.